 Cutting long pieces can be tricky so my piece of advice for long rip cuts is, use a table/circular saw or if you haven’t got one get the piece cut at the store.

 That’s it.
 Now you know how to cut a straight line with a jigsaw.
 It’s pretty straightforward, isn’t it?
 In a quick summary you’ll have to :

 - Have a good jigsaw with guide bearings

 - Pick a quality blade that is wide, rigid, and appropriate for the material being cut

 - Mark the wood

-- Follow the markings and don’t force the saw
+- Follow the markings and don’t force the jigsaw to cut

 - Remember about safety gear like earplugs and safety goggles